duaraghav8/N-Puzzle-through-A-Star/README.md

-This Python 3.4 implementation solves the N-Puzzle using the A* Search Algorithm with the Hamming function as its admissible Heuristic.
-The program is extremely slow though.
-Even for a 3x3 Puzzle, it took about 4 seconds to solve it.
+This Python 3.4 implementation solves the N-Puzzle using the A* Search Algorithm with the Manhattan (Turns out that Manhattan is a zillion times more powerfull than Hamming) function as its admissible Heuristic.

 It uses the heapq Data Structure to simulate a priority queue.